lastzero/test-tools/README.md

 Composer
 --------

-If you are using composer, simply add "lastzero/test-tools" to your composer.json file to use this library:
+If you are using composer, simply add "lastzero/test-tools" to your composer.json file and run `composer update`:

     "require-dev": {
         "lastzero/test-tools": "*"